Things to do in Las Vegas come rain or shine…

 The sheer size of everything is hard to gauge – what looks like a little dip in the ground suddenly becomes a lot bigger when you see people the size of ants walking around in it.
 There’s also a visitors’ centre but it’s not wildly informative and if you’re expecting a cafe or at least somewhere for a cup of coffee then be warned – there isn’t one.

-This is definitely to be filed in the ‘when in Las Vegas’ category but while the concept was way out of my comfort zone, I actually really enjoyed the one-hour class, held in the V Theatre in Planet Hollywood.
+This is definitely to be filed in the ‘when in Las Vegas’ category but while the concept was way out of my comfort zone, I actually really enjoyed the one-hour stripper class in Las Vegas, held in the V Theatre in Planet Hollywood.
 There were a surprisingly large number of us – about 15 – in all shapes and sizes and ranging from 20-somethings on a hen weekend to a mother and daughter and several people who turned up on their own.

 Our teacher – who said she made far more money dancing than she ever did as a waitress – taught us first lap-dancing and then pole-dancing and once we’d got over the giggles, we all threw ourselves into it with enthusiasm, learning various routines and then practising them to music.
 I’d certainly recommend it – just remember to bring your heels as well as your gym kit.